 This elegant Scavullo Design bathroom with Revere Pewter walls is where the warmth of Revere Pewter displays beautifully.
 Both the beige and the gray come through thanks to the natural light and gray accents in the tile and marble walls.
 This bathroom shows that greenery does not always elicit the green undertones of Revere Pewter.

-This design by Young House Love in this bathroom with Revere Pewter contrasts with the previous bathroom nicely.
+This design by Young House Love in this master bath with Revere Pewter contrasts with the previous bathroom nicely.
 Revere Pewter acts as the main element instead of an accent, and the flood of natural light brings out the gray.

 Taupe undertones are present due to the dark wood and gold-brown in the carpet.
 It is a balance of warmth and cool, not closing the space down.
 The mirror and the gray color help open up this area nicely.